jonoirwinrsa/github-cognito-openid-wrapper/README.md

   user identity data, any shim must be custom written for the particular OAuth implementation that's wrapped.

-- **GitHub is very popular, has someone written this specific custom wrapper before?** As far as I can tell, if it has been written, it has not been open sourced.
+- **Slack is very popular, has someone written this specific custom wrapper before?** As far as I can tell, if it has been written, it has not been open sourced.
 Until now!

 ## Project overview

-When deployed, this project sits between Cognito and GitHub:
+When deployed, this project sits between Cognito and Slack:

 ![Overview](docs/overview.png)

-This allows you to use GitHub as an OpenID Identity Provider (IdP) for federation with a Cognito User Pool.
+This allows you to use Slack as an OpenID Identity Provider (IdP) for federation with a Cognito User Pool.

 The project implements everything needed by the [OIDC User Pool IdP authentication flow](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-oidc-flow.html) used by Cognito.